 Hurricane winds can be so powerful that they reach 160 miles per hour.
 It’s not exactly the kind of situation you want to be transporting cargo in!

 Even famous ships are not immune to the incredible power of hurricanes.
 In 2012, the HMS Bounty, a ship used in movies such as Pirates of the Caribbean, was sunk in Hurricane Sandy off the coast of North Carolina.
 Sadly, two crew members died during this incident.

 How to avoid:

-- Use the strongest and most seaworthy ships possible.
+- Use the strongest and most seaworthy ships possible for shipping by sea.
 Modern container ships are designed to withstand most storms.
 In fact, materials engineers now use computers to model the stresses on ship hulls.
 Once they get the information, they create steel able to withstand the measured stresses.

 This technique of generating extremely strong reinforced steel, along with using older engineering strategies, such as watertight doors, help to make modern ships very safe.
 However, they are not completely invulnerable to storms.

 Modern day container ships are also very large, which can help them ride out the intense waves during storms.
 In fact, the world’s largest container ship, the CSCL Globe, is so large it can carry over 19,000 shipping containers!
 Size can definitely be a factor when it comes to safety.